 BBC Broadcasts Worldwide from Spokane

-A team from BBC News will broadcast their program Newsday live from Spokane on Thursday, July 10 from 7-10 p.m.
-Spokane Public Radio will carry the broadcast live on KSFC 91.1 FM.
+A team from BBC News broadcast their program Newsday live from Spokane on Thursday, July 10, showcasing a family that had been relocated here from Rwanda.
+Spokane Public Radio carried the international broadcast live on KSFC 91.1 FM from 7-10 p.m.

 The broadcast features a series of stories about one of Spokane's newest immigrant families on their journey from a Rwandan refugee camp to their new life in America.
 Newsday co-anchor Alan Kasujja, a journalist from Uganda, met the family in the camp where they lived with no electricity or water.

 "Relocating to the heart of the west is quite an incredible journey," said producer and journalist Ben Allen.
 "We thought it would be fantastic to zoom on one family and follow that journey.
 We started at a camp in rural Rwanda, set on a beautiful hill but really poor, appalling conditions."

 The broadcast included interviews with Mark Kadel, Director of World Relief Spokane.
 Kadel says the agency helps more than 600 immigrants arrive in Spokane every year.
 Also interviewed was Kome Zibarega, a Burundi refugee who was also relocated to Spokane and today works with other American immigrants.